Blast Books

 Blast Books is a New York-based book publisher whose catalog consists of non-fiction books which focus on cultural and historical subjects, often of an obscure or unusual nature.
 Many of their publications include archival illustrations and photography.

 Blast has published titles by Michael Lesy, Thomas Bernhard, Gretchen Worden, Teller, John Strausbaugh, John Harley Warner, Drew Friedman, Suehiro Maruo, Hideshi Hino, James Edmonson, Ken Smith, Arne Svenson, Steve Young, and others.

+Background

+Blast Books was founded in 1989 out of the collapse of the publisher Amok Press, which Swezey had founded with Adam Parfrey in 1986.
+After the publisher collapsed, Parfrey founded his own independent publisher, Feral House, also in 1989.
+Swezey described Blast Books as a more "grown-up" version of Amok Press.

+On March 30, 1989, Stuart Swezey (Ken Swezey's brother) and Brian King of Amok Books (related to but distinct from Amok Press) wrote a letter to LA Weekly saying that Amok Press was defunct.
+In response to Stuart Swezey and King, Parfrey and Ken Swezey penned a letter to the LA Weekly that denied they were defunct, and said that Feral House and Blast Books would be imprints of Amok Press.
+This was not the case and both publishers succeeded Amok Press.